Midsomer Murders History Header Widows Skimmington Fayre

-(Caution: Contains spoilers for Episode: 09×05: Four Funerals and a wedding)
+(Caution: Contains spoilers for Episode: 09×05: Four Funerals and a Wedding)

 Joyce’s mother, Muriel, is a guest at the Barnaby home.
 Much to the chagrin of Tom Barnaby, who gets on well with his mother-in-law, but doesn’t seem to have a warm relationship with her.
 Nevertheless, he gets the conversation going at home after work.
 Cully wants to go to Broughton for the Skimmington Fayre.
 Her parents are less than enthusiastic, but her grandmother is more so.
 Everyone but her seems to know the origins of the Skimmington Fayre and is enlightened.